mvadari/xrpl-docs/Atomic.md

 ## 4. Edge Cases of Transaction Processing

+Inner transactions don't have `Sequence`s or `TicketSequence`s, unlike a normal transaction.
+This causes some problems when it comes to transaction processing, due to a few edge cases.

 ### 4.1.
 Ledger Object ID Generation

 Some objects, such as [offers](https://xrpl.org/docs/references/protocol/ledger-data/ledger-entry-types/offer/#offer-id-format) and [escrows](https://xrpl.org/docs/references/protocol/ledger-data/ledger-entry-types/escrow/#escrow-id-format), use the sequence number of the creation transaction as a part of their ledger entry ID generation, to ensure uniqueness of the IDs.